privet-kitty/gb-disassembler/README.md

 The following is an example of a configuration file.

     ;You can comment it out with semicolon.
 The line will be ignored after it.
-    ;First, you write a note in conjunction with a function call such as CALL 0180h.
+    ;First, you write notes in conjunction with function calls, such as CALL 0180h.

     (
     (#x0180 "random number generator")